exlskills/course-java-ap/06_Arrays/03_Final Exam/03_Question 4/00_Code Input.prob.md

 >>Complete the method <code>firstOrLastSix</code> so that it satisfies the following condition:
-Return true if 6 appears as either the first or last element in the array</p>
+Return true if 6 appears as either the first or last element in the array
 <p>Assume that the length of the array is greater than or equal to 1.
 Use <code>array.length</code> when writing your response.
 For example: